mattpaletta/typecheck/README.md

 ```

 ## Contribute
 I welcome contributions of all sorts.
-I consider myself new to the open-source community, so if you're looking for things to contribute here are some ideas to get started:
+I consider myself new to the open-source community, so if you're looking for things to contribute, here are some ideas to get started:
 - Spelling errors in comments & variable names
-- Improve test coverage + add edge cases
+- Improve test coverage + add edge cases (build with `ENABLE_COVERAGE`)
 - Improvements on performance, readability, etc.
 - Suggestions or ideas of larger improvements (leave an issue, and we can discuss)
 - Improvements to documentation or code comments to add or update where relevant

 ## Credits
-The algorithm used in this project are heavily influenced by the Hindley-Milner type system and the Swift type checker.
+The algorithm used in this project are heavily influenced by the Hindley-Milner type system and the [Swift](https://swift.org/) type checker.
 Some of the excellent resources used are listed below:
 - [Hildley-Milner Type System (Wiki)](https://en.wikipedia.org/wiki/Hindley–Milner_type_system)
 - [Hindley-Milner Interfence - Write You A Haskell - Stephen Diehl](http://dev.stephendiehl.com/fun/006_hindley_milner.html)
 - [Exponential time complexity in the Swift type checker](https://www.cocoawithlove.com/blog/2016/07/12/type-checker-issues.html)